 - A prerequisite for a start-up application in order that it be given a grant is that it qualifies as excellent, or at least very good.

-- A young scientist who submits his application to the regular (non-Start-Up) program will not enjoy these benefits, and his application will be processed as if he is a senior scientist, with an established lab.
+- A young scientist who submits an application to the regular (non-start-up) program will not enjoy these benefits, and the application will be processed as if he or she is a senior scientist, with an established lab.

 After the board approves the grants, an email will be sent to all applicants and research authorities, notifying them that the results are available online.